-Defining the Problem
+- 1- Defining the Problem

-Collection of Data
+- 2- Collection of Data

-Analysis of Problem
+- 3- Analysis of Problem

-Finding the Causes of Problem
+- 4- Finding the Causes of Problem

-Identification of Resources
+- 5- Identification of Resources

-Development of Criteria for Successful Solution
+- 6- Development of Criteria for Successful Solution

-Selection of Alternative
+- 7- Selection of Alternative

-Implement Decisions
+- 8- Implement Decisions

-Follow Up
+- 9- Follow Up

+The process of defining the problem can be illustrated as follows:

-1. Defining the Problem:-
+1. Defining the Problem:

 Defining the problem is the problem half solved.
 Sufficient timing should be spent on defining the problem.
 It is very difficult to define the problem.
 The manager is responsible for defining the problem.

-E.g.: - Like a doctor, he has to take into account all the symptoms before giving a medicine.
+E.g.: Like a doctor, he has to take into account all the symptoms before giving a medicine.
 A manager must carefully diagnose the problem & should tackle it tactfully.

-2. Collection of Data: -
+2. Collection of Data: